Dhirajpatil7721/CodSoft/README.md

+BMW Landing Page Overview Welcome BMW Landing Page to This repository contains a collection of projects and works that showcase my skills and experience in HTML, CSS.

+BMW Landing Page: This is BMW Landing Page that showcase my skils and ability to work on front-end Technology.
+Technologies: List of technologies used in this project are JavaScript, HTML, CSS ,Responsive .
+Link:https://www.linkedin.com/in/dhiraj-patil-046646230 .

 Dhiraj's Portfolio
 Overview
 Welcome to my portfolio!
 This repository contains a collection of projects and works that showcase my skills and experience in HTML, CSS,JS.